Meet The Team

 Program Manager - Zach Gray

 Zach graduated from Northern Arizona University with a Bachelor degree in Primary Education.
 Prior to joining Engineering for Kids, Zach previously worked as a 6th grade English and Language Arts teacher in the Deer Valley School District and as a Substitute Teacher in the Paradise Valley School District.
+Zach has extensive training and knowledge in STEM curriculum.
 In his free time Zach is an a cappella singer.

 Zach joined Engineering for Kids as a Lead Instructor for our 2016 Summer Camps at AZ Air Time and has worked as a Lead Instructor at our other locations as well.
 In those roles, Zach demonstrated superior leadership skills, classroom management skills and creativity to ensure a great experience for both kids and families attending our camps in Scottsdale.